Timi-G/amazon-Product-Listing/README.md

   - Enter in the link `localhost/admin` into your browser (note that your localhost will display in terminal).
   - Create new brands in 'Brands' like Nike, Microsoft, et cetera.
 - To utilize scheduling and periodic tasking:
+  - Windows
     - First, start your broker.
 The redis application — which is the broker used for this project — has already been made available; simply run it this way:
       - Navigate to the root directory in your terminal.
       - Run the command `./Redis-x64-3.0.504/redis-server`.
+  - Linux
+    - Kindly follow the steps in the official [redis website](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/install-redis-on-linux/)
+    - After successful installation, in case you are unable to start redis with `sudo` command, simply type `redis-server` in your terminal and enter to start the server.
+    - If redis still doesn't start after the above steps, maybe try checking your Linux distribution or switch to another os.
   - To start the celery worker:
     - Open another terminal or Windows PowerShell with venv activated (see how to activate venv in the previous section).
     - Ensure you are in the root directory `amazonProductListing` and start celery with the command `celery -A amazonProductListing worker -l info`.